Choosing the right carpenter

 However, there are guys who are set up completely for doing kitchens - that’s what they do - and I’d say definitely go with one of those.

-As well as reading a tradesman’s MyBuilder feedback, ask to see photos of relevant work they’ve done.
+As well as reading a tradesperson’s MyBuilder feedback, ask to see photos of relevant work they’ve done.
 If possible - and particularly if yours is a big or expensive job - try to talk to one or two of their previous customers.
-A good tradesman should be happy to put you in touch with previous clients, and this will help you find out what they’re like to have around your home on a day-to-day basis, as well as to assess the quality of their work.
+A good tradesperson should be happy to put you in touch with previous clients, and this will help you find out what they’re like to have around your home on a day-to-day basis, as well as to assess the quality of their work.

 Asking these key questions could help: